Second Summer Camp

 By 5:30 the camps were set up and the boys pretty much settled in their tents.
 Andy walked through the three campsites calling out, "Everyone, wash your hands, 'A Scout is Clean,' and line up by patrols!
 Waiters get a move-on go get our tables ready!
 We leave in ten minutes!"

 At 5:45 Troop 316 was at their assigned places on the parade ground.
 When all the units had arrived, Mr. Denson gave his usual welcome speech and then introduced Jo Proximal.
 Jo described the different things going on this week and that if there were any problems she was the one to talk to.
 She then announced that after dinner each night, there would be a meeting for the SPLs of the troops in the shelter next to the Mess Hall.
-This was also where the classes for First Aid Merit Badge were scheduled to meet, but since someone insisted on parking their hospital next to not in the First-Aid Shelter the merit badge will meet there.
+This was also where the classes for First Aid Merit Badge were traditionally scheduled to meet, but since someone insisted on parking their hospital next to the First Aid Lodge the merit badge will meet there.
 Dr. Turnman bowed from where he was standing in the Staff line.
 This was followed by some good-natured laughing.

 Tom enjoyed looking around and seeing all the eager boys ready for the week of adventure to begin.
 One face didn't look particularly eager; as a matter of fact, when Brother Micheal saw Tom and Troop 316 he looked positively angry.

 In the past, Br.
 Micheal's troop, 582, had been the largest in camp, sometimes needing two sites.
 This year was no different but 316 was filling three sites.
 To add insult to injury, even though half of 316 were from that orphanage place, they all had uniforms that looked new.
 They were getting a lot of money from somewhere.
 He decided he was going to check into what went on in that place.